veniamin-ilmer/math/bijective_economy.md

 * EAX - 32 bit register, containing numbers 0 to 4,294,967,295.
 * RAX - 64 bit register, containing numbers 0 to 18,446,744,073,709,551,615.

-When saving information to the memory, the programmer has to know in advance, how big the number will be.
+When saving numbers to the memory, the programmer/compiler has to know/predict in advance, how big the number will be.

 For example, if they know the number will be really small, like the number 3 or 10, then they can choose to store it in an 8 bit register.